IAHispano/Applio-Docs/Get-Started/Inferencing.md

 - **Split Audio:** Basically cuts the audio into parts to make the inference by parts and then joins them together.
 - **Autotune:** Apply a soft autotune to your inferences, recommended for singing conversions.
 - **Clean Audio:** Clean your audio output using noise detection algorithms, recommended for speaking audios.
+- **Upscale Audio:** Upscale the audio to a higher quality, recommended for low-quality audios.
 - **Clean Strenght:** The more you increase it the more it will clean up, but it will be more compressed.
 - **Pitch:** Adjust the tone of the model, for male it is - and female it is +.
 For male to female is -12 and female to male is +12.
 - **Filter Radius:** Applies respiration filtering to the results, the value represents the filter radius and respiration reduction to avoid artifacts.